University of Pennsylvania

 University of Pennsylvania is located in Philadelphia, Pennsylvania.
 It is a private not-for-profit, 4-year or above institution.

-From Wikipedia: The University of Pennsylvania (commonly referenced as Penn or UPenn) is a private Ivy League research university in Philadelphia, Pennsylvania, United States.
+From Wikipedia: The University of Pennsylvania (commonly known as Penn or UPenn) is a private Ivy League research university in Philadelphia, Pennsylvania, United States.
 It is one of nine colonial colleges and was chartered prior to the United States Declaration of Independence when Benjamin Franklin, the university’s founder and first president, advocated for an educational institution that trained leaders in academia, commerce, and public service.
 Penn identifies as the fourth-oldest institution of higher education in the United States, though this representation is challenged by other universities since Franklin first convened the board of trustees in 1749, arguably making it the fifth-oldest.
 The university has four undergraduate schools and 12 graduate and professional schools.
 Schools enrolling undergraduates include the College of Arts and Sciences, the School of Engineering and Applied Science, the Wharton School, and the School of Nursing.
 Among its graduate schools are its law school, whose first professor James Wilson participated in writing the first draft of the United States Constitution, its medical school, which was the first medical school established in North America, and the Wharton School, the nation’s first collegiate business school.
 Penn’s endowment is $21 billion, making it the sixth-wealthiest private academic institution in the nation as of 2023.
 In 2021, it ranked fourth among United States universities in research expenditures, according to the National Science Foundation.
 The University of Pennsylvania’s main campus is located in the University City neighborhood of West Philadelphia, and is centered around College Hall.
 Notable campus landmarks include Houston Hall, the first modern student union, and Franklin Field, the nation’s first dual-level college football stadium and the nation’s longest-standing NCAA Division I college football stadium in continuous operation.
 The university’s athletics program, the Penn Quakers, fields varsity teams in 33 sports as a member of NCAA Division I’s Ivy League conference.
 Penn alumni, trustees, and faculty include eight Founding Fathers of the United States who signed the Declaration of Independence, seven who signed the United States Constitution, 24 members of the Continental Congress, three presidents of the United States, 38 Nobel laureates, nine foreign heads of state, three United States Supreme Court justices, at least four Supreme Court justices of foreign nations, 32 United States senators, 163 members of the United States House of Representatives, 19 United States Cabinet Secretaries, 46 governors, 28 State Supreme Court justices, 36 living undergraduate billionaires (the largest number of any United States college or university), and five Medal of Honor recipients.

 Overview of institution